rsaiprasad/chessvision/memory-bank/activeContext.md

     Performance Testing   :2025-04-17, 3d
 ```

-We are currently in the **Planning** phase, with active work on architecture design.
-The implementation phase will begin once the planning is complete and the development environment is set up.
+We have completed the initial implementation of the core components and are now focusing on refining the board detection algorithms and improving the overall robustness of the system.